apache/cordova-docs/www/contribute/issues.md

 Component       | The [part of Cordova](https://issues.apache.org/jira/browse/CB/?selectedTab=com.atlassian.jira.jira-projects-plugin:components-panel) this issue pertains to.
 Please select only one component if possible (e.g. if you find a bug while using cordova-plugin-camera in Android, select the "Plugin Camera" component and not "Android")
 Affects Version | The version of the component that this issue pertains to Environment     | Some extra context about the environment in which a bug was found (e.g. the version of Android you are running, your version of the Cordova CLI, your development platform, etc.)
 Description     | A thorough description of the issue.
-For bugs, please provide code or steps for reproduction as well as any device logs or stack traces you might have.
+For bugs, please provide code (using github) or steps for reproduction as well as any device logs or stack traces you might have.
 Labels          | Please label your issue with the platforms it affects (e.g. ios, windows, android, etc.) and nothing else Priority        | The impact of the issue (see below)